-The concrete sidewalks are in generally good condition with only approximately 9 heaved or settled panels, which are potential tripping hazards.
-The curbs and gutters throughout are in good condition.
+The concrete sidewalks and curbs and gutters are in generally better than average condition though we did observed a few (approximately 6) potential tripping hazards, which should be addressed.
 The liability and costs associated with personal injury lawsuits resulting primarily from sidewalk and curb tripping hazards are too great to defer repair.
 It is our opinion that deficiencies, which pose a hazard to pedestrians should be corrected as soon as practicable.